narencachy/aks-quickstart/README.md

 ```
 kubectl apply -f frontend

-# Get the public IP
+# Get the public IP from the service output
 watch kubectl get svc frontend

 # browse to public IP to test app